"You'll need to keep an eye on the ash. If it piles up, it'll choke the pit. You hear me? Erith?"

 As the day waned, Erith picked up a meal and settled down, surrounded by the dull hum of the camp's chatter.
 The words drifted in and out, like distant waves—never close enough to reach, yet always present.

-The urge to break free from the cycle buzzed beneath his skin, a persistent tingle that felt both urgent and futile.
-It whispered, Do something, anything, yet every motion felt impossibly distant, as if his limbs were wading through thick, invisible water.
+His thoughts circled endlessly, fighting to push away memories he couldn't escape.
+The urge to break free from the cycle buzzed beneath his skin, a persistent tingle that was both urgent and futile.
+It whispered, do something… anything… yet every motion seemed impossibly distant.
 He tried to focus on chewing, on swallowing, but even that felt strangely monumental.

 The sun hung low in the sky as Erith returned to his tent.
 Sandin had given him a spare when he left the healing tent, mentioning that an uneven number of sifters allowed Erith some space for now, but Erith suspected this quiet gesture of sympathy had come from the Vice Captain.

-The Vice Captain’s words swirled to the forefront of his mind.
-Survival can be its own burden—we’re the ones left to endure after what’s been lost.
+Survival can be its own burden—we're the ones left to endure after what's been lost.

 Looking down at his crossed legs, he forced his expression to harden before slowly letting the tension ease.
 With a steadying breath, he closed his eyes.